SashaPatsel/coding-drills/breakouts/sinatra/README.md

 ```

+15. In this step, we'll be configuring `ActiveRecord`, our ORM, with our app.
+If you want to take on a challenge and figure it out on your own, follow [this excellent guide](https://gist.github.com/jtallant/fd66db19e078809dfe94401a0fc814d2).
+Otherwise, read on!

-15. The `Rakefile` we wrote to in the last step will help use with our database migrations.
+In this The `Rakefile` we wrote to in the last step will help use with our database migrations.
 In Node, we may have had .sql files inside of a folder called db.
 We would then paste the schema into MySQL workbench, for example.
 Sinatra can handle this work for us.

 In this app, we will be using two models:
  - User